shared live+work spaces

 Socially

-Space might however be hosted within intentional communities having a specific focus (e.g. permaculture) yet which support our open values for their visitors.
+Spaces could however be hosted within intentional communities having a specific focus (e.g. a permaculture ecovillage) yet which support our open values for their visitors.

 Financially